nkantar/Microblot/README.md

 ## (Anticipated) FAQ

 - **Will other platforms be supported?** Sure, if someone contributes support for them.
-I plan on genericizing the interaction between the Slack API piece and the site content pieces to support that (as you can already see from the `microblot/api/` directory structure), but I don't personally have a need for this to run anywhere else.
+I plan on genericizing the interaction between the Slack API piece and the site content pieces to support that, but I don't personally have a need for this to run anywhere else.
 Voice your request in an [issue](https://github.com/nkantar/Microblot/issues), though, and we'll see what happens.
 - **How do you plan on making the project sustainable?** Honestly, I'm not sure yet.
 I've got some ideas for features that would make sense in a paid tier (see [issue #57](https://github.com/nkantar/Microblot/issues/57)), I'd happily accept donations (for hosting costs at least, once it's up and running), and I'm open to other suggestions.
 - **Is it cool if I run it myself?** Sure!
 Due to resource (read: time) constraints, I don't plan on investing a whole lot into making the project easily runnable anywhere other than the main deployment, but I'm not at all against it.
 Start a conversation in an [issue](https://github.com/nkantar/Microblot/issues) and let's see what we can do.
-- **Why Python/Django?** Because I like it.
+- **Why Python?** Because I like it.
-- **Why Heroku/not own server/not cloud?** Least amount of effort by a long shot.
+- **Why Heroku + Netlify instead of own server or cloud?** Least amount of effort and maintenance by a long shot.

 ## Contributing